messiasthi/scopy/README.md

 # SCOPY or Super Copy And Paste

 ### Super copy paste
 Scopy it's a  tool for copy full file and replace selected words to newers.

+## Install
+To install from source code use `python setup.py install`.

+Install by `pip` in comming soon.

 ## Help
 The scopy it's a tool for helpful in copy big files and replace words using python.